 Accommodations and Services

 The Office of Student Disability Services also has Enhanced Services, called Project Pass, which students can choose to participate.
 By signing up for Project Pass (enhanced services), students are required to use all the services.
-Please see below for more information about Project Pass.
+Learn more about Project Pass..

 The SDS Office provides a quiet, distraction-free testing environment.
 Testing in our office also allows students to have extended time for exams.
 The following are guidelines to help everyone understand their part in the SDS Office testing procedure.

 Scheduled exams are to be taken in our office at the same time as the class exam unless there is a conflict with the student's schedule.
 When a schedule conflict occurs, an arrangement will be worked out between the student and the professor in advance.
 This can be found on the accommodation sheet the professor signs, and an alternate time will be listed if needed.
 The professor can discuss this with the office if they prefer a certain time.